 - No one-step buttonhole or a large variety of stitches.
 (There are other Singer heavy-duty sewing machines with these features, but they cost more also!)

-A miniature sewing machine, it offers a surprising number of full-size sewing machine features such as reverse stitching a built-in light.
+A miniature sewing machine, it offers a surprising number of full-size sewing machine features, such as reverse stitching and a built-in light.
 Yet, it’s still lightweight and takes up very little space.

-It features 12 stitches, including an overlocking stitch and buttonhole stitch.
-This is HUGE for a miniature sewing machine!
-While it doesn’t come with a large variety of presser feet, the presser foot can be removed and replaced with any additional foot you purchase separately.
+While it doesn’t come with a large variety of presser feet, the foot can be removed and replaced with any additional foot you purchase separately.

-Like most small, portable sewing machines, you can use batteries or the included power adapter.
-This is a nice feature if you’re on the go in an area without electricity!
+Like most small, portable, and easy-to-use sewing machines, you can use batteries or the included power adapter.
+This is a helpful feature if you’re on the go in an area without electricity!

 - Extensive functions for a small sewing machine

 - Portable and lightweight